ClaudiusB2003/ClaudiusB2003/README.md

 # Hi there, I'm Claudius 👋

 **CCNA-certified Network Engineer** with a passion for enterprise networking, Cisco technologies, and network automation.
-I'm currently expanding my skills by building hands-on networking labs, documenting real-world projects, and learning Ansible for network automation.
+I'm currently expanding my skills by building hands-on networking labs, documenting real-world projects, and learning Python for network automation.

 ## 🏆 Certifications